SiedHM/Kickstarter-Analysis/README.md

-# An Analysis of Kickstarter Campaigns.
+# An Analysis of Kickstarter Campaigns
 This is an analysis of a a crowdfunding project